 No. Instead, asking the right questions can help the provider be reasonably certain she is not pregnant (see Pregnancy Checklist).
 No condition that can be detected by a pelvic examination rules out use of implants.

 Yes.
 If a young woman wants to use implants, she can.
 In fact, implants and IUDs can be good methods for young women who want to be sure to avoid pregnancy for a number of years.
 They are highly effective and long-lasting methods.
-According to the Medical Eligibility Criteria, age is not relevant to implant use.
+According to WHO’s Medical Eligibility Criteria for Contraceptive Use, age is not relevant to implant use.
 Implant use will not affect a young woman’s future fertility, whether or not she has already had children.

-A user of implants who is starting on efavirenz or already taking it can be told about this reduced effectiveness.
-A provider then can help her decide whether to keep using implants or to switch to another, more effective method.
-If she prefers another method, the provider can remove the implants and help her start another method.
+A user of implants who is starting on efavirenz or already taking it should be told about this reduced effectiveness.
+A provider can then help her decide whether to keep using implants or switch to another, more effective method.
+If she prefers another method, the provider can remove the implants and help her start the other method.